xbeat/Machine-Learning/README.md

 Exploratory Data Analysis is a crucial step in the data science process, allowing us to understand the structure, patterns, and characteristics of our dataset before formal modeling.
 EDA helps us identify trends, detect outliers, and formulate hypotheses about the data.

+## Adam Optimizer Combining Momentum and Adaptive Rates

+Introduction to Adam Optimizer

+Adam (Adaptive Moment Estimation) optimizer combines the benefits of momentum-based and adaptive learning rate methods, specifically integrating RMSprop and momentum.
+It maintains per-parameter learning rates that are adapted based on estimates of first and second moments of the gradients.

 ## Quantization for Efficient Large Language Models

 Introduction to Quantization in LLMs